Recipe for sesame chicken is delicious with all the tahini benefits.

 Mm, the eggplant looks ready, let me poke it.
 Good, it's soft right through; now for some delicious anti-cholesterol Baba Ghanoush to go with our recipe for sesame chicken and a fresh green salad.
 They are full of phytosterols, the folate and minerals needed to break down that toxic homocysteine.

 Right, it's time to cut deep into the flesh of your young-cockerel to make sure that it is cooked right through.
 Keep basting your recipe for sesame chicken too if it looks like it might be drying out.

-Copy and paste "Baba Ghanoush" and "what are phytosterols" into this search engine for more information.
+Copy and paste "Baba Ghanoush" and "what are phytosterols" into Site Search in the main menu above for more information.

 Dishes like this sesame-chicken fit in well for those like us who have moved to a flexitarian diet; fenjoying red meat only once or twice a week, and getting most of our protein from legumes, but also fish and fowl.

 How to make tahini is to my mind only worth considering if you are unable to purchase the Greek or Turkish original for your recipe for sesame chicken; I've tried and reluctantly agreed they know something, learned over thousands of years, that is not easily acquired.

 Tahini is the basis of much Mediterranean cooking.
 It's a sesame-seed paste that is so easy to make in your own kitchen, but not up to that made in Turkey and Macedonia.